jchio001/Savory-Backend/ENDPOINT_DOC.md

 ## (GET) /following/photos

 This endpoint is for retrieving a page of 10 photos for the user's feed.
-Photos are fetched from all accounts an account is following (this includes the account in question as well!).
+Photos are fetched from all users an user is following (this includes the user in question as well!).
 If last_id is not passed in, the 10 most recently uploaded photos are returned.
 Else, the 10 most recently uploaded photos with an id less than last_id will be returned.